shini4i/argo-watcher/README.md

 ## Project Description

-This project is currently in an early development phase; hence some breaking changes might and should be expected.
+This project is in an early development phase; hence some breaking changes might and should be expected.

 The main idea is that this simple app will act as a "proxy" between pipelines and ArgoCD.